prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 ---
 layout: page
-title: How to Add a New Bidder Adaptor
+title: How to Add a New Bidder Adapter
-description: Documentation on how to add a new bidder adaptor
+description: Documentation on how to add a new bidder adapter
 pid: 25
 top_nav_section: dev_docs
-nav_section: adaptors
+nav_section: adapters
 ---

 <div class="bs-docs-section" markdown="1">

-# How to Add a New Bidder Adaptor
+# How to Add a New Bidder Adapter
 {:.no_toc}

 At a high level, a bidder adapter is responsible for: